 Habitat in the wild

-The fish is considered to be first bred in Taiwan and cichlids that inhabit in Central and South America are its predecessors.
-However, yet there is no common lens in this respect, since the fish breeding process is commercial classified information.
+It is considered first bred in Taiwan, and cichlids that inhabit Central and South America are its predecessors.
+However, yet there is no common lens in this respect since the fish breeding process is commercial classified information.
 The exact parentage of Parrot Cichlids is not always disclosed by breeders, but it is believed to involve species such as the Red Devil Cichlid (Amphilophus labiatus), the Midas Cichlid (Amphilophus citrinellus), and the Severum (Heros severus), among others.
 These species are typically chosen for their desirable traits such as coloration, body shape, or temperament.

 - Midas cichlid (Amphilophus citrinellus) and Redhead cichlid (Cichlasoma synspilum)